namsaraeva/Evolutionary_Thinking_2023/week35/Friday/README.md

 4. Find the Taxonomic position of Dolphins and find the number of DNA sequences deposited in GenBank for some of the dolphin species
 5. Find sequences from FOXP2.
 What can you learn about this protein?

-### 2. Retrieving sequences from GenBank and Aligning them with MEGAX
+### 2. Retrieving sequences from GenBank and Aligning them with MEGA11

 #### 2.1.
-Retrieving sequences DIRECTLY from GenBank and Aligning them with MEGAX
+Retrieving sequences DIRECTLY from GenBank and Aligning them with MEGA11

-In this section we are going to access GenBank from MEGAX to retrieve sequences and Align them using different multiple sequence aligners included in MEGAX.
+In this section we are going to access GenBank from MEGA11 to retrieve sequences and Align them using different multiple sequence aligners included in MEGA11.

 Follow [2.
 Align Sequences](https://www.megasoftware.net/web_help_10/index.htm#t=Part_I_Getting_Started%2FA_Walk_Through_MEGA%2FAligning_Sequences.htm) tutorial from [MEGAX-Help](https://www.megasoftware.net/web_help_10/index.htm#t=Introduction.htm)